afiyatabrez/delta_demo/README.md

-# delta_demo
+# delta-demo
-This is a demi for Git and Git hub
+This is a demi for Git and Git hub class.